 Intranets are internal networks principally designed for use by an organisation’s employees.

 Intranets are internal networks principally designed for use by an organisation’s employees.
 A well-designed intranet can offer a wide range of benefits, including improved communication, collaboration and knowledge sharing.
-Discover more about the key features an intranet should have to properly serve your organisation:
+Discover more about the key features of an intranet should have to properly serve your organisation:

 1. Easy navigation and search